 Property rights are key for a free society.
 Since they set out what belongs to whom, they are the foundation for human freedom.
 Property norms tell us who can do what, with what, and to whom.
 When securely guaranteed, property rights offer a basis (if not the best basis) for predictability and stability.
 As social […]

 Given the relatively few examples of true liberty from real life, some of the best expressions of liberty have often come from novels.
-Such books inspire us to strive toward a future where the individual, not the government and its agents, determine human action.
-The plot of Don Quixote, a Spanish novel written in 1605, […]
+These literary works not only captivate our minds but also inspire us to envision a future where the individual, rather than the government and its agents, holds the reins of human action. […]

 This week marks the Jewish holiday of Passover, which, at least in part, celebrates freedom from slavery.
 As we observe it, let’s not forget those who fought for freedom in our own country.
 For instance, this year’s Passover follows last week’s announcement from the U.S. Treasury that abolitionist Harriet Tubman will be featured on the […]

 Did you know Frederick Douglass took his name from the hero of Sir Walter Scott’s epic poem, The Lady of the Lake, the leader of the Scottish clan Douglas?
 Born Frederick Augustus Washington Bailey, Frederick changed his last name to Johnson to avoid being discovered and returned to slavery, then later changed his last name […]